A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Introduction

-Here we introduce a powerful and practical novel solution to this pressing challenge in quantum technology.
-We present an innovative framework based on approximate Bayesian inference that extends the applicability of Bayesian inference to high-dimensional learning problems in quantum settings.
-To avoid the intractable scaling of exact Bayesian techniques for large numbers of parameters, we deploy variational Bayesian inference (VBI), introducing a family of simpler distributions and selecting the one that best approximates the true posterior.
+Here we introduce a powerful and practical solution to this challenge, deploying an approximate approach that extends the applicability of Bayesian inference to high-dimensional learning problems in quantum settings.
+To avoid the intractable scaling of exact Bayesian techniques for large numbers of parameters, we deploy variational Bayesian inference (VBI) \cite{blei_VariationalInferenceReview_2017}, introducing a family of simpler distributions and selecting the one that best approximates the true posterior.
 In Section \ref{sec:VBI_learning}, we show that, as the dimensionality of the estimation problem grows, we can choose distributions whose sampling time and memory complexity scale polynomially with the number of parameters, enabling us to efficiently estimate several tens of parameters.

-In addition to enabling the estimation of large numbers of parameters, our approach is also applicable to cases where the system model is not uniquely defined, for example for quantum systems coupling to an environment with number of constituents unknown a-priori (e.g.~a spin bath).
+In addition to enabling the estimation of large numbers of parameters, our approach is also applicable to cases where the system model is not uniquely defined, for example for quantum systems coupling to an environment with {a} number of constituents unknown {a priori} (e.g.~a spin bath).
 In Section \ref{sec:model_learning}, we show that, for cases where the possible model classes are organized in a hierarchical structure with models higher in the hierarchy featuring higher complexity, our framework successfully identifies the model with minimal complexity that explains the data.
-This is for example the case of Hamiltonian or Lindbladian identification where the most complex models contain a large number of terms with their respective couplings and parameters, suggesting the need of a form of ``Occam razor'' heuristic \cite{gentileLearningModelsQuantum2021, wallaceLearningDynamicsMarkovian2024, fioroniLearningAgentbasedApproach2025} privileging simple models to fit the data.
-In contrast to deep learning strategies to learn models for the generators of dynamics \cite{mazza_machine_2021, cemin_InferringInterpretableDynamical_2024}, a Bayesian approach provides explainable insights into the physics underpinning the observations, highlighting the constituent sub-systems, the involved physical processes, and the corresponding coupling rates.
+This is for example the case of Hamiltonian or Lindbladian identification where the most complex models contain a large number of terms with their respective couplings and parameters, suggesting the need {for} a form of ``Occam{'s} razor'' heuristic \cite{gentileLearningModelsQuantum2021, wallace_LearningDynamicsMarkovian_2025, fioroniLearningAgentbasedApproach2025} privileging simple models {that} fit the data.
+A Bayesian approach provides explainable insights into the physics underpinning the observations, highlighting the constituent sub-systems, the involved physical processes, and the corresponding coupling rates: this is generally less clear with deep learning strategies to learn models for the generators of dynamics \cite{mazza_MachineLearningTimelocal_2021, cemin_InferringInterpretableDynamical_2024, schorling_MetalearningCharacteristicsDynamics_2025}.